sateffen/coredns-ip-destination-guard/README.md

 ## Usage

 > [!NOTE]
-> I tested this plugin with CoreDNS version 1.11, which is the most recent version currently.
+> I tested this plugin with CoreDNS version 1.12, which is the most recent version currently.

 To use this plugin, you first need a CoreDNS version, which contains this plugin.
-To make it easy for you, I've added the *deployment* folder, containing a buildscript as well as instructions for building your own CoreDNS version.
+To make it easy for you, I've added the *genericbuild* folder, containing a buildscript as well as instructions for building your own CoreDNS version.

+Bonus: If you are on archlinux, you can use the *archlinux* folder to build a complete package for installation.

 In your Corefile, you have to use this plugin using this signature: